OpenTreeOfLife/test-ot-ws/README.md

 # Open Tree integration tests

-This repository holds integration tests, intended to answer the question, is a new version of the web site good enough to go to production?
+This repository holds integration tests, intended to answer the
+question: "is a new version of the web site good enough to go to production?"

 # Installation
 Python 3.5 or higher is recommended (see note below on python2.7 prerequisites).